biits-repo/radio_data_analytics_biits/README.md

 # Radio_Data_Analytics_BIITS

-# Radio Analytics Harnessing The Power Of Generative AI.

 > This projects uses whipser model for the audio transcription where we have to pass the audio file since audio file could be large so we are chunking first and then passing the audio chunks.
 > And from that audio chunks we are getting the output as transcribed txt.
 > From that response we are extracting the sponsor names , show names with there corresponding timestamps and saving as a CSV file